scriptcs/scriptcs/CONTRIBUTING.md

 ## Summary:

-* unassigned bug - available for you
+* Unassigned bug - Available for you
-* assigned bug / taken bug - unavailable
+* Assigned bug / Taken bug - unavailable
-* you take it issue - available for you
+* You take it issue - Available for you
-* taken issue - unavailable as someone already took it.
+* Yaken issue - Unavailable as someone already took it.

 We really appreciate your help in taking scriptcs forward!

-Before submitting a feature or substantial code contribution please discuss it with the team in our
+Before submitting a feature or substantial code contribution please discuss it with the team.

-Also please see the discussion [here] on which things are open for contribution (https://github.com/scriptcs/scriptcs/issues/79)
+Also please see the discussion [here](https://github.com/scriptcs/scriptcs/issues/79) on which things are open for contribution.

 ## Workflow